 Dental Implants – The Best Option for Replacing Missing Teeth

-Of all the options available for replacing missing teeth, dental implants are by far the best.
+Of all the Restorative Dental options available for replacing missing teeth, dental implants are often the best.
 Not only do dental implants provide you with long-lasting results, but implants also help save tooth-supporting bone that naturally deteriorates when a tooth is lost.
 Bone loss is one of the major hidden consequences of losing teeth.

 A dental implant consists of a small titanium post that is surgically placed into the jawbone and space vacated by the missing tooth.
 This post serves as the missing tooth root and the base for the artificial crown which will be placed at a later date.
 The surgical procedure used to place an implant is usually quite minor and requires only a local anesthesia in most cases.
 After a healing period, a custom-made crown is placed on top of the implant which matches your existing natural teeth.
-The documented success rate of dental implants is over 95% which is much higher than all other tooth replacement options.
+The documented success rate of dental implants is over 95%.

 How Dental Implants Can Be Used